 Sapienza University of Rome is happy to welcome you to our community!

+academically and personally.
+Sapienza International Office will provide you with guidance and support before, during and after your stay.
+We look forward to meeting you and helping you make the most of your time in Rome.

-Every year, we receive nearly 7000 students from around the world, along with nearly 1200 incoming and outgoing exchange students.
+Sapienza hosts nearly 9000 enrolled international students from around the world, along with nearly 1500 incoming exchange students every year.
 We are proud of the diversity of our student population and look forward to the contribution that you will make to life at Sapienza.

 Settling into a different environment and adjusting to new situations can be challenging, but Sapienza provides students with a variety of extra-curricular activities, services and counselling.
 We truly hope you will enjoy your time at Sapienza and make the most of it both

 Sapienza Programmes for International Students:

 - · Erasmus+

-- · Erasmus Mundus

 - · Bilateral Agreements

+- · Double/Multiple Degrees

-- · Science without Borders
+- · Mobility Confap Italy

 - · Visiting Students

-- Invest your talent in Italy
+- · Invest your talent in Italy

-academically and personally.
-The Sapienza International Office will provide you with guidance and support before, during and after your stay.
-We look forward to meeting you and helping you to make the most of your time in Rome.

 SAPIENZA UNIVERSITY OF ROME

-SAPIENZA AT A GLANCE

-- · 115.000 students

-- 63 Departments & 11 Faculties

-- More than 300 Degrees Programmes

-- 59 libraries

-- 20 museums

 Sapienza University, which was founded in 1303 by Pope Boniface VIII, is one of the oldest universities in the world and a top performer in international university rankings.

-The 115,000 students enrolled at Sapienza can choose from over 300 Degree Programmes (Bachelors, Masters and PhDs) and 200 Professional Master Courses, while the "Scuola Superiore di Studi Avanzati" manages honours programmes.
-Sapienza has 11 Faculties, 63 Departments and various research centres that drive high levels of excellence in archaeology, physics and astrophysics, as well as humanities and cultural heritage, environmental studies, nano technology, cellular and gene therapy, design and aerospace.
-Moreover, students enjoy 59 libraries (two of which are open 24 hours/ day), 20 museums, the Ciao/Hello Student Orientation Office, the SORT Faculty Orientation Office and an Office for Disabled Students.
-Throughout the course of the year, Sapienza organises a myriad of cultural, social and sporting activities to encourage students to enjoy life on campus.
-These include the Sapienza MuSa orchestras, choirs and ensembles; the Theatron - Ancient Theatre Group; Sapienza web radio and wide range of sports facilities.
-Sapienza's large student population includes over 30,000 students from outside of the Rome area. ca. 7000 foreign students and 1200 students on mobility programmes.
-Thanks to its extensive network of universities from around the world.
-Sapienza provides its students with a wide range of international opportunities, including doubledegree programmes, scholarships for writing theses abroad, traineeships in European and non-European countries, and international PhDs.
-Sapienza provides all international students very convenient flat rate for enrolment.
+The 113,000 students enrolled at Sapienza can choose from over 360 Degree Programmes (Bachelors, Masters and PhDs) and 194 Professional Courses, while the "Scuola Superiore di Studi Avanzati" manages honours programmes.
+Sapienza has 11 Faculties, 58 Departments and various research centres that drive high levels of excellence in archaeology, physics and astrophysics, as well as humanities and cultural heritage, environmental studies, nano technology, cellular and gene therapy, design and aerospace.
+Moreover, students enjoy 54 libraries (three of which are open 24 hours/ day), 18 museums, the Ciao/Hello Student Orientation Office, the SORT Faculty Orientation Office and an Office for Disabled Students.
+Throughout the course of the year.
+Sapienza organises a myriad of cultural, social and sporting activities to encourage students to enjoy life on campus.
+These include the Sapienza MuSa orchestras, choirs and ensembles: the Theatron - Ancient Theatre Group; Sapienza web radio and wide range of sports facilities.
+Sapienza's large student population includes over 30,000 students from outside of Rome, more than

+9,000 foreign students and 1,600+ exchange students from all over the world.
+Thanks to its extensive network of universities from around the world, Sapienza provides its students with a wide range of international opportunities, including double-degree programmes, scholarships for writing theses abroad, traineeships in European and non-European countries, and international PhDs.

+Sapienza provides all international students a very convenient flat rate for enrolment.

 The main Sapienza campus, which was designed by Marcello Piacentini, opened in 1935.
 It is located close to the city centre.
 It is the largest university in Europe - a city within the city - where teaching activities are integrated with laboratories, libraries, museums and a wide range of student facilities and services.
-Faculties and Departments also pursue their activities in offcampus buildings throughout the city.
+Faculties and Departments also pursue their activities in off-campus buildings throughout the city.
 Sapienza also has two other campuses, outside of Rome, in the Lazio Region.